rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

-"integrating the results back into AST" basicallly, "placeholder" is a temporary AST node replaced with macro expansion result nodes libsyntax/ext/builer.rs - helper functions for building AST for built-in macros in libsyntax_ext (and user-defined syntactic plugins previously), can probably be moved into libsyntax_ext these days libsyntax/ext/proc_macro.rs + libsyntax/ext/proc_macro_server.rs - interfaces between the compiler and the stable proc_macro library, converting tokens and token streams between the two representations and sending them through C ABI libsyntax/ext/tt -
+"integrating the results back into AST" basicallly, "placeholder" is a temporary AST node replaced with macro expansion result nodes libsyntax/ext/builer.rs - helper functions for building AST for built-in macros in librustc_builtin_macros (and user-defined syntactic plugins previously), can probably be moved into librustc_builtin_macros these days libsyntax/ext/proc_macro.rs + libsyntax/ext/proc_macro_server.rs - interfaces between the compiler and the stable proc_macro library, converting tokens and token streams between the two representations and sending them through C ABI libsyntax/ext/tt -